SQL with Google Colab Tutorial 1

 The following summary is provided in the second article that was referenced in part 1:

-• If the matching key columns in both tables have exactly matching names USING(column_name) may be used instead of the ON command structure.
+INNER JOINis the most common joining type, and is the default assumed, if you only include the command wordJOINin your query.ONis the phrase to specify the matching unique identifier in both tables.- If the matching key columns in both tables have exactly matching names USING(column_name) may be used instead of the